bejayoharen/bjorg.github.io/_posts/2024-12-13-engineering-team-growth-3-structuring-interviews.markdown

 # Footnotes

-[^1]: I don’t actually ask about google because it only needs two simple endpoints (one to return the home page and one to return the search results.
+[^1]: I don’t actually ask about Google because this problem only needs two simple endpoints (one to return the home page and one to return the search results.
 Both are GET requests with HTML responses), but you get the idea.
-A better question might be about a system built as a monolith, and a new feature needs to be added.
+Another question you could ask might be about a system built as a monolith, and a new feature needs to be added.
 "Do you build it into the monolith or as a new service?"
-Or "given an existing monolith, what part might you break out into a microservice first?"
-These kinds of things are much more common real-world scenario than building a system with 15 microservices all coming into being at once.
+Or "given this complex existing monolith, what part might you break out into a microservice first?"
+These kinds of things are much more common real-world scenarios than building a system with 15 microservices all coming into being at once.